exoframejs/exoframe/packages/exoframe-website/docs/manual-install/server.md

 --label "traefik.http.routers.exoframe-server.rule=Host(\`exoframe.your-host.com\`)"

 # this is used to tell traefik to enable letsencrypt on the exoframe server
-# you can safely remove this label if you are no using letsencrypt
+# you can safely remove this label if you are not using letsencrypt
 --label traefik.http.routers.exoframe-server.tls.certresolver=exoframeChallenge
 ```